informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      ```

  #### savedQueryConfig
  Use this property to define the path to the saved query table for the saved query feature.
-The `storageTable` is required to be an object with 3 properties, `catalog`, `schema`, and `table`.
+The `storageTable` is required to be an object with 4 properties, `catalog`, `schema`, `table`, and `columnNameMapping`.
 This config property defaults to null when undefined.
 If `savedQueryConfig` is not an object with an object containing all of the above 3 properties, this will be set to `null`.
 The `defaultName` object has 3 properties that can be defined to change when a simplified default name syntax is applied.
    - Type: Object
    - Default behavior: the saved query feature will be turned off
    - General syntax:
      ```
      savedQueryConfig: {
        storageTable: {
-         catalog: <catalog id>
+         catalog: <catalog id>,
-         schema: <schema name>
+         schema: <schema name>,
-         table: <table name>
+         table: <table name>,
+         columnNameMapping: {
+           catalog: <string>,
+           schemaName: <string>,
+           tableName: <string>,
+           userId: <string>,
+           queryId: <string>,
+           queryName: <string>,
+           description: <string>,
+           facets: <string>,
+           encodedFacets: <string>,
+           lastExecutionTime: <string>
+         }
        },
        defaultName: {
            facetChoiceLimit: <int>,
            facetTextLimit: <int>,
            totalTextLimit: <int>,
+       },
      }
-     }
      ```
    - `storageTable` attributes
-     - `catalog`: String - catalog id
+     - `catalog`: String - catalog id where the saved query table is
-     - `schema`: String - schema name
+     - `schema`: String - schema name in above catalog where below table is stored
-     - `table`: String - table name
+     - `table`: String - table name for saving queries to
+     - `columnNameMapping`: Object - all attributes are required for saved query functionality to work properly.
+These are the column names in the model that the data will be stored to.
+The columns require specific types: `description` as `longtext | markdown`, `facets` as `jsonb`, `encodedFacets` as `longtext`, `lastExecutionTime` as `timestamp[tz]`, and all others are type `text`
    - `defaultName` attributes
      - `facetChoiceLimit`: Set this value to define when to show a compressed facet syntax based on how many choices are selected.
 By default this value is 5.
 Set this to 0 to always show the compressed syntax.
      - `facetTextLimit`: Set this value to define when to show a compressed facet syntax based on the total string length of the facet choices when appended together.
 By default this value is 60.
 Set this to 0 to always show the compressed syntax.